 The basic steps for becoming a Washington State Construction Crane Certifier are: (1) meet all the accreditation criteria; (2) submit an application to the Washington State Department of Labor and Industries; and (3) take and pass the appropriate crane operator certification written exam, from an accredited test provider, in the crane type which the candidate is pursuing accreditation as a certifier.

-Complete details are available on NCCCO’s Washington Central page and on the Washington State Department of Labor and Industries website.
+Complete details are available on NCCCO’s Washington Central page and on the Washington State Department of Labor & Industries website.